 This is where Relay.app shines.
 You can add human-in-the-loop checkpoints at any point in a workflow.
 Before the AI sends an email, updates a CRM, or takes any action, you can require a person to review and approve it.
 This is critical for teams that want AI speed without giving up control.

-Cassidy also includes human-in-the-loop steps and guardrails, but the feature set is more geared toward enterprise workflows where guardrails and agentic reasoning handle edge cases automatically.
+Cassidy also includes human-in-the-loop steps and guardrails.
+But the feature set is more geared toward enterprise workflows where guardrails and agentic reasoning handle edge cases automatically.

 Knowledge management